NervanaSystems/ngraph-neon/README.md

 ### Install nGraph (Required)

-After completing the prerequisites and installation of the base Neon Graph package, Intel® nGraph and the python wraooer needs to be installed.
+After completing the prerequisites and installation of the base Neon Graph package, Intel® nGraph and the python wrapper needs to be installed.
 Clone the source code from https://github.com/NervanaSystems/ngraph Activate the virtualenv if you haven't already.
 And follow the instructions at https://github.com/NervanaSystems/ngraph/blob/master/python/README.md